 Since Catawba opened its doors in the Salisbury community in 1925, it has built a tradition of successful graduates who continue to honor the College by their achievements and enable it through their support to strengthen that tradition with each entering class.
 These graduates include physicians, attorneys, teachers and college professors, corporate executives, actors and musicians, social workers, and others who contribute to our society in a variety of ways.

 CATAWBA COLLEGE TODAY

 Catawba College now has 41 buildings on 276 wooded acres.
 It is known for its 189-acre on-campus ecological preserve and its 300-acre wildlife refuge.
 The physical plant is valued in excess of $40 million.
-Nearly 1,300 students representing over 30 U.S. states and 14 foreign countries attend Catawba.
-The student body is evenly divided among men and women.
+With 1,275 students representing 31 U.S. states and 16 foreign countries, the student body is evenly divided among men and women.